-Value investing is a investing strategy that involves picking stocks or securities that are currently trading below their true or “intrinsic value”.
-It is based on the idea that markets are not necessarily completely rational, and that there are companies and stocks out there that are currently undervalued in relation to their fundamentals, and are therefore trading for less than their book value.
+Value investing is a type of investing strategy that involves picking stocks or securities that are currently trading below their true or “intrinsic value”.
+It is based on the idea that markets are not necessarily completely rational and that there are companies and stocks out there that are currently undervalued in relation to their fundamentals and therefore trading for less than their book value.

 It’s a popular strategy for many large investment funds, including Warren Buffett’s Berkshire Hathaway, and uses a long-term, qualitative approach to investing.
-It’s often considered a contrarian strategy, as it involves finding companies that have been ignored by the market as whole, and avoiding stocks that are currently overhyped or dominating headlines.
+It’s often considered a contrarian strategy as it involves finding companies that have been ignored by the market and avoiding stocks that are currently overhyped or dominating headlines.

-Value investing is perhaps best summarized by Buffett himself, who says “it’s better to buy a great company at a fair price, than a fair company at a great price.”
+Value investing is perhaps best summarised by Buffett himself, who says, “It’s better to buy a great company at a fair price than a fair company at a great price.”

 How does value investing work?

 In simple terms, value investing means finding companies on the stock market whose current share price is undervalued compared to the company’s actual value.
-An everyday analogy would be buying an item on sale, such as a fridge.
-The “fundamentals” of the fridge don’t change during a sale period, you’ll simply be paying less for the exact same thing.
+An everyday analogy would be buying an item, such as a fridge, on sale.
+The “fundamentals” of the fridge don’t change during a sale period; you’ll simply be paying less for the exact same thing.

 Value investing vs growth investing